BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 <p>
 I should say, that's what a person of high integrity does.
-It's just as common to become a resentful abusive jerk on account of one's bad experiences.
+It's just as common to become a resentful abusive jerk on account of one's bad experiences in life.
 </p>

 <p>